snnehir/Todo-App/README.md

 # todo-app
-Aim of this simple repo is to understand authentication operations with using Vue 3.
+Aim of this simple repo is to understand authentication operations by using Vue 3.

 ## Project setup
 ```